facontidavide/CPP_Optimizations_Diary/README.md

 # CPP Optimizations Diary

 Optimizing code in C++ is something that no one can resist.
 You can have fun and pretend that you are doing something useful for your organization at the same time!

 In this repository, I will record some simple design patterns to improve your code and remove unnecessary overhead in **C++**.

-If you are a seasoned C++ expert, you probably have already a set of rules in your head that you always follow.
+If you are a seasoned C++ expert, you probably have your own set of rules already.

 These rules help you look like a bad-ass/rockstar/10X engineer to your colleagues.